valerioda/redax/docs/prerequisites.md

 2. untar `tar -xvzf mongo-c-driver-1.9.2.tar.gz`
 3. See instructions [here](http://mongoc.org/libmongoc/current/installing.html).
 We're not gonna mess with the package repo versions but will compile from source.
 4. prerequisites: `sudo apt-get install pkg-config libssl-dev libsasl2-dev`
-5. `./configure –disable-automatic-init-and-cleanup`
+5. `./configure –disable-automatic-init-and-cleanup`.
+If you get a version newer than 1.9.2 you will probably need to use cmake here rather than configure.
+Follow Mongo's documentation if there's any uncertainty.
-6. `make && sudo make install`
+6. `make -j && sudo make install`

 That's it!
 It worked perfectly the first time when we did it on a fresh system.